mge15/robo-advisor/README.md

 ***Credit to Prof Rossetti's "Robo Advisor" Read Me File for the setup information

-For this remote repository under your own control, then "clone" or download your remote copy ont your local computer.
+For this remote repository under your own control, then "clone" or download your remote copy ont0 your local computer.
 Choose a familiar download location so that it is easy to find.

 After cloning the repo, navigate there from the command-line.
 The following commands assume that you are running the commands from the local repository's root directory: